 Behind the scenes, YouTube has added inline CSS style for font-weight:700 to the span.
 This makes this bold text 100% screen readable, searchable and accessible.

-If your * (asterisk) is next to a comma; the bold formatting will not show up in your YouTube video description.
+If your * (asterisk) is next to a comma, the bold formatting will not show up in your YouTube video description.
 Instead, you will see the asterisks.
-That is the same with punctuation.
-You can work around this by adding the * after a space.
+That is the same with all punctuation characters.
+You can work around this by adding an asterisk (*) after a space.

 - Recommended Videos / Playlists